Overview: Crew Seasons

 Winter Training

 Winter conditioning includes strength training and preparation for the competitive spring season.
 Practices take place indoors in the high school's weight room, consisting of ergs, weightlifting, and high-intensity circuits.
 Preparation during the winter is essential for success in the spring.
-Winter training begins in early January and finishes when the spring season begins, often in early March.
+Winter training begins in November and finishes when the spring season begins, often in early March.

-• Boys & Girls: Monday, Tuesday, Thursday, Friday 5-7 pm
+• Boys & Girls: Monday, Tuesday, Thursday, 4:15 - 5:45 pm

 • Eligibility: All rowers who have rowed at least one season, including fall Novices.